#MeToo isn't just 'Ice Bucket Challenge' for women

 In June, comedian Bill Cosby went to trial for sexual assault charges — just one of the 50 allegations of sexual assault publicly made against him.

-Earlier this year, it was revealed that Roger Ailes and former Fox News anchor Bill O'Reilly paid millions of dollars over the years to quietly settle sexual assault and harassment lawsuits at the network.
+Earlier this year, it was that former Fox News anchor Bill O'Reilly paid millions of dollars over the years to quietly settle sexual assault and harassment lawsuits at the network.
+His former boss, Roger Ailes, the founding CEO of Fox News, resigned after he was accused by female Fox anchors of sexual harassment, and one sued him for not renewing her contract after she refused his alleged advances.

 And in late 2016, a tape surfaced of then-candidate Donald Trump saying that he grabs women "by the pussy."
 Later when asked by a reporter what he would do if his daughter, Ivanka, faced the behavior that Ailes was accused of, he said he hoped she would leave the company or change careers.